-Courses in this concentration include: Higher Education: Theory, Foundations, and Principles; Higher Education Finance; College Candidate Development Theory; Policy Development and Analysis; and Governance Administration and Politics; and Critical Inquiry and Research Design.
+Courses in this concentration include: Higher Education: Theory, Foundations, and Principles; Higher Education Finance; College Candidate Development Theory; Policy

+Development and Analysis; and Governance Administration and Politics; and Critical Inquiry and Research Design.

-Available at LMU's Cedar Bluff Campus, Knoxville, TN
+20 Available at LMU's Cedar Bluff Campus, Knoxville, TN during the Fall and Spring term and via online delivery during Summer terms.

-Higher Education Concentration: 48-Hour Program of Studies
+Higher Education Concentration: 48-Hour Program of Studies21

-The following presents a typical strategy for completing the requirements within LMU's 48-Hour Doctoral Program of Studies which are designed for those candidates entering the program with a master's degree plus thirty hours or an educational specialist degree.
+The following presents a typical strategy for completing the requirements within LMU's 48-Hour Doctoral Program of Studies22 which are designed for those candidates entering the program with a master's degree plus thirty hours or an educational specialist degree.
 This plan should be used in conjunction with advice from the candidate's major professor.
-Courses on the plan may be scheduled during terms other those indicated.
+Courses on the plan may be scheduled during terms other than those indicated.
 This possible plan reflects required core, research, and primary concentration coursework.